bespinian/blog/content/posts/installing-arch-linux-on-uefi-with-full-disk-encryption.md

 ## Check for UEFI support

 1. Run `ls /sys/firmware/efi/efivars` to check if that directory exists.
-If it doesn't, your system does not support UEFI and this guide is not for you and you should refer to the official [Arch Linux Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide) instead.
+If it doesn't, your system does not support UEFI and this guide is not for you, and you should refer to the official [Arch Linux Installation Guide](https://wiki.archlinux.org/index.php/Installation_guide) instead.

 ## Establish Connectivity

-1. Connect the computer via ethernet (recommended) or run `iwctl` to log into WiFi
+1. Connect the computer via Ethernet (recommended) or run `iwctl` to log into Wi-Fi
 1. Check for internet connectivity with `ping archlinux.org`
 1. Make sure the clock is synced with `timedatectl set-ntp true`